 Abraham Lincoln stated: Let the people know the truth and the country is safe.
 Such has escaped many in the hour in which we live.
 Trust is hard to identify in a time of deception.
 This deception is being enabled by a world influenced by our electronic age of communications.

 Peace and safety is difficult to be documented when we live in a world seemingly sitting on a powder keg with the fuse ready to be lit at any moment.
 Such only comes through the acknowledgement of God; whom many are seeking to eliminate.

 There are those who promise prosperity and peace for years to come; that one's future is secure; without knowledge or possibly uncaring of what Scripture reveals: When they shall say peace and safety; then sudden destruction comes upon them (1 Thessalonians 5:3).

 Sudden destruction came on the old world in the times of Noah (Genesis 6:13); upon the inhabitants of Sodom and Gomorrah in the days of Lot (2 Peter 2:6-7), upon Babylon which had become the habitation of devils and the hold of every foul spirit (Revelation 18:2).

 Peace and safety is found in the one in whom many have rejected; bringing us to the next verse: But you are not in darkness, that that day should overtake you as a thief (1 Thessalonians 5:4).
-This speaks of those called out of darkness, turning away from it, delivered from the power of it, into the glorious Gospel of Christ.
+This speaks of those called out of darkness, turned away from it, delivered from the power of it, into the glorious Gospel of Christ.